themperek/cocotb-test/README.md

 * `module`: The name of the module(s) to search for test functions (see [MODULE](https://docs.cocotb.org/en/stable/building.html?#envvar-MODULE) ).

 * `python_search` : List of additional directoreis to search for python/cocotb modules.
 * `verilog_sources`: A list of the Verilog source files to include.
 * `vhdl_sources`: A list of the VHDL source files to include.
 * `toplevel_lang`: see [TOPLEVEL_LANG](https://docs.cocotb.org/en/stable/building.html?#var-TOPLEVEL_LANG). (default: `verilog`)
 * `includes`: A list of directories to search for includes.
 * `defines`: A list of the defines.
 * `parameters`: A dictionary of top-level parameters/generics.
 * `compile_args`: Any arguments or flags to pass to the compile stage of the simulation.
+  * `vhdl_compile_args`: Additional arguments or flags passed only when compiling VHDL sources.
+  * `verilog_compile_args`: Additional arguments or flags passed only when compiling Verilog sources.
 * `sim_args`: Any arguments or flags to pass to the execution of the compiled simulation.
 * `extra_args`: Passed to both the compile and execute phases of simulators.
 * `plus_args`: plusargs arguments passed to simulator.